chartjes/blog/source/_posts/2011-11-03-infrastructure-debt.markdown

 because it will often require many changes to be made by many people.
 Most programmers are creatures of habit and dislike change, even when it is obviously better.
-Don't be scared of change, be scared of the debt growing in your code base and in in your infrastructure.
+Don't be scared of change, be scared of the debt growing in your code base and in your infrastructure.
 It won't go away and there is no government bailout on the way to fix it.

 As always, I welcome your thoughts via email, Twitter and comments on this blog.